Potts model with invisible states on a scale-free network: Introduction

 The spin models with `invisible states' became a subject of recent research and different applications.
 The Potts model with invisible states is used in elementary coordination-type games by extending equivalent models with neutral strategies \cite{Kiraly19}.
-An Ising model on a complete graph with the so-called ``molecule states'' contributing to the entropy but not the interaction energy was studied by the means of MFA and Monte Carlo.
-This model was proposed to study structure-forming systems ranging from atoms building molecules to the self-assembly of colloidal amphibolic particles.
+An Ising model on a complete graph with the so-called ``molecule states'' contributing to the entropy, rather than the interaction energy, was studied by means of MFA and Monte Carlo.
+This model was proposed to study the structure-forming systems ranging from the atoms that build molecules to the self-assembly of colloidal amphibolic particles.
 It was shown that the model exhibits a first-order phase transition when the number of ``molecule states'' is high \cite{Korbel21}.
 An interesting is the case of a hybrid Potts model \cite{Schreiber22}.
-Within $q_c$ states it introduces two subsets of states, that can be occupied with different probability.
-Namely, each spin with a probability $p$ lies in one of the $q_0 \leq q_c$ `strong' states and with probability $(1-p)$ in the rest $q_c-q_0$ `weak' states.
-It was shown that for a given $q$ exists a concentration $p$ such that, when cooled, the system first exhibits a continuous transition and then a discontinuous transition at a lower temperature.
+Within $q_c$ states, it introduces two subsets of states, that can be occupied with different probability.
+Namely, each spin with a probability $p$ lies in one of the $q_0 \leqslant q_c$ `strong' states and with probability $(1-p)$ in the rest $q_c-q_0$ `weak' states.
+It was shown that for a given $q$, there exists a concentration $p$ such that, when cooled, the system first exhibits a continuous transition and then a discontinuous transition at a lower temperature.